 Capital Improvement Reserve: A capital improvement criterion has been maintained to fund annual increments of the capital improvement program (CIP).
-The target level of this criterion has been established at one half of the average annual cash outlay of the capital improvement program through the year 2030.
+The target level of this criterion has been established at one half of the average annual cash outlay of the capital improvement program over the next ten years.
 Levels higher and lower than the target can be expected while the long-term financing and capital improvement programs are being finalized.